 During Year 2, children are taught how to give, receive and follow instructions accurately, read and present work to the class and participate in year group assemblies.
 These latter events build confidence in speaking and sharing opinions.
 Children also gain confidence whilst reading aloud through group reading activities and predicting and retelling stories as they develop a wide range of reading strategies.
 Through a combination of weekly spelling tests and dictation, children learn about grammar and develop a variety of writing styles, including writing stories with structure and imagination.

 Year 2 continue to develop their skills in identifying similarities and differences between ways of life in recent and past history.
-They are also made more aware of the cause and effect of events or people’s actions and how they influenced the past.
+They are also made more aware of the cause and effect of events and how these events influenced the past.
 They are encouraged to ask and answer questions referring to stories and other sources.

-The students become history detectives by asking more pertinent questions about artefacts, why events happened, why people acted the way they did and how things made a difference to society locally, nationally or internationally.
-Throughout the topics the children will collect and use a wider vocabulary of everyday historical words that will enable them to ask and answer questions in more detail and talk about features and concepts such as segregation with understanding.
+The students become history detectives by asking more pertinent questions about artefacts, why events happened, why people acted in the way they did and how events made a difference to society locally, nationally or internationally.
+Throughout the topics the children will learn and use a wider vocabulary of everyday historical words enabling them to ask and answer questions in more detail and talk about features and concepts such as segregation with understanding.
 The children discover that there may be different versions or viewpoints of the same event.